 DefinitionNystagmus is a type of involuntary movement of the eyes.
-The movement varies between slow and fast and usually involves both eyes.Different types of nystagmus are:
+The movement usually alternates between slow and fast and involves both eyes.Different types of nystagmus are:

 - Vertical—up and down